 - Put Your Sandals On

 Once you've let the sandal some time to dry, you'll be able to wear them once again.

 Throw or Sew?

-This fix is pretty simple and can be carried out by almost anyone whether they have experience fixing shoes or not.
+This how to repair sandals fix is pretty simple and can be carried out by almost anyone whether they have experience fixing shoes or not.
 All you need are the necessary tools which aren’t expensive at all, a bit of concentration, and the desire to get your shoes back in working order.

 If you were keen to find out how to fix a broken sandal, we hope we've managed to help you with this article.
 If you have the right tools and follow step by step, you should be able to salvage a good pair of sandals, and hopefully get some additional years of pleasurable wear out of them.